lrq3000/csg_mri_pipelines/README.md

 All tools are licensed under MIT (but not necessarily the required/optional libraries, please check their own licenses).

-Literate programming is extensively used, so that you can expect lots of comments inside the scripts itself, so that they should be useable without any external documentation (ie, type `help <script_name>` at the MATLAB or Python prompt to get usage information or read the file's headers).
+Literate programming is extensively used, so that you can expect lots of comments inside the scripts themselves, so that they should be usable without any external documentation (ie, type `help <script_name>` at the MATLAB or Python prompt to get usage information or read the file's headers).

 ## Outline of pipelines